tatianegercina/FinTech/01-Lesson-Plans/07-SQL/Supplemental/SQL_troubleshooting_guide.md

 This troubleshooting guide contains common issues and fixes pertaining to the use of pgAdmin and postgreSQL.

-Current list of issues is as follows:

-* Unable to Import/Export CSV via pgAdmin

 ## Unable to Import/Export CSV via pgAdmin

 Issues sometimes arise when using the built-in data import/export tool provided by pgAdmin, either due to slow read/write performance or complete operational failure.
 Thankfully, in the case of such events there are several alternative methods for importing data to your desired postgreSQL database and corresponding tables.